jessiepelosi/GOGetter/README.md

 ```
 perl 0_Get_GO_annotations.pl [names.txt] [number of CPUs]
 ```
-The output from these scripts will be located in the `Outputs` subdirectory and are named
+The output from these scripts will be located in the `Outputs` subdirectory and are named:
 ```
 compare_annotations_BEST_clean.parsed.blasted_[sample name]
 gene_annotation_BEST_clean.parsed.blasted_[sample name]